Skip to content Skip to footer

 But as an innovation, it must first be implemented and tested.

-A two-minute video highly recommended by parents and HSe4Metrics volunteers
+A two-minute video provided by a volunteer—highly recommended by parents

 Early brain development.
 Infancy and the years before kindergarten represent a once-in-a-lifetime period of brain development.
 How do external stimuli shape foundational traits like intellectual energy and cognitive capacity?